-The school day begins at 7:20 a.m. and dismisses at 1:55 p.m.
-Students start the day with advisory class, which is similar to homeroom, and then move onto class blocks that are 75 minutes in length.
-This schedule allows students to easily access the Quinebaug Valley Community College daytime courses.
-Lunch is 40 minutes long.
-Fridays are slightly different as they include a Town Meeting, and Service Learning block at the end of the school day.
-Classes are shortened from 75 minutes to 40 minutes on Fridays.
+The school day begins at 8:30 a.m. and dismisses at 3:30 p.m.
+Classes follow a 75 minute block schedule which allows students to easily access the Quinebaug Valley Community College daytime courses.
+Classes are shortened from 75 minutes to 40 minutes of Fridays.

 QMC is a public, no-cost high school option available to all Connecticut high school students.
 In order to attend QMC, you must be a resident of a Connecticut town and registered as a student in that town.
 A number of member districts (partners) have agreed together with QMC to set aside a limited number of guaranteed seats for the students in their town to attend QMC.
 QMC's member districts (partners) are: Brooklyn, Killingly, Plainfield, Windham, Woodstock, Pomfret, Voluntown, and Franklin.
 This does not preclude additional students from those partner towns from attending QMC, as long as there are seats available.